axibase/atsd/versioning/README.md

 ## Deleting Series Value

-Create a report in HTML format at the [Ad-hoc Export](../reporting/ad-hoc-exporting.md) page with the versioning mode enabled.
+Create a report in HTML format on the [Ad-hoc Export](../reporting/ad-hoc-exporting.md) page with versioning mode enabled.

-Click on timestamp for the selected record to open the **Data Entry** page.
+Click the timestamp for the selected record to open the **Data Entry** page.

 ![](resources/9.png)